Sister Act (franchise)

-Sister Act is an American media franchise created by Paul Rudnick and currently consisting of two films: Sister Act (1992), Sister Act 2: Back in the Habit (1993), and a Broadway musical.
+Sister Act is an American media franchise created by Paul Rudnick, currently consisting of two films – Sister Act (1992) and Sister Act 2: Back in the Habit (1993) – and a Broadway musical.

 Films

 Sister Act (1992)

 When a lively lounge singer Deloris Van Cartier (Whoopi Goldberg) sees her mobster beau, Vince LaRocca (Harvey Keitel), commit murder, she is relocated for her protection.
 Set up in the guise of a nun in a California convent, Deloris proceeds to upend the quiet lives of the resident sisters.
 In an effort to keep her out of trouble, they assign Deloris to the convent's choir, an ensemble that she soon turns into a vibrant and soulful act that gains widespread attention.

 Sister Act 2: Back in the Habit (1993)

 In the sequel, Las Vegas performer Deloris Van Cartier (Whoopi Goldberg) is surprised by a visit from her nun friends, including Sister Mary Patrick (Kathy Najimy) and Sister Mary Lazarus (Mary Wickes).
 She soon finds out that she is needed in her nun guise as Sister Mary Clarence to help teach music to teens at a troubled school in hopes of keeping the facility from closing at the hands of Mr. Crisp (James Coburn), a callous administrator.